RodrigoGonzalez/flake8-custom-import-rules/README.rst

 -   This plugin is currently only compatible with Python 3.10+ (support for 3.8 and 3.9 in the works).

--   Option import-restrictions only supports restricting imports by package or module, not by class or function (i.e., `module_a.ClassA` or `module_a.function`).
+-   Option custom-restrictions only supports restricting imports by package or module, not by class or function (i.e., `module_a.ClassA` or `module_a.function`).
     However, if you are trying to set import restrictions